xulihang/BasicCAT-website/imagetrans/index.md

 * macOS 10.11+
 * Linux

 It can also run as a server for online usage.
+Mobile devices can use it to scan and translate images like raw manga.

 ### Low requirements